 “As a result of a boon from Mother Sita, you can bestow the eight siddhis and nine riches upon anyone.
 Because you hold the nectar of Rama bhakti, you always remain in Rama’s service.”

-Notes: Like Bhagavan Shiva, Hanuman can provide immeasurable blessings, both worldly and spiritual, to beings who remember him and share their dreams with him.
-As a result of a boon given by the Devi Sita, Hanuman can provide all the kinds of mystical powers and riches to his devotee at his discretion.
-Though Hanuman was born on Earth in treta yoga, his glory spreads beyond time and space.
-He is, therefore, revered in all the four yugas (even sata yuga) and by everyone in the universe, including divine beings.
-A major characteristic of Hanuman’s bhakti is his perfection in dasya bhava, more about which can be read here.
+Notes: Like Lord Shiva, Hanuman can provide immeasurable blessings, both worldly and spiritual, to beings who remember him and share their dreams with him.
+As a result of a boon given by Devi Sita, Hanuman can provide all kinds of mystical powers and riches to his devotees at his discretion.
+Though Hanuman was born on Earth in the treta yoga, his glory spreads beyond time and space.
+He is, therefore, revered in all the four yugas (even in the sata yuga) and by everyone in the universe, including divine beings.
+A major characteristic of Hanuman’s bhakti is his perfection in dasya bhava for Lord Rama.

 tumhare bhajan rama ko paave, janam janam ke dukh bisrave||33||

 ant kaal raghubar pur jayee, jahan janma hari bhakta kahai||34||